codr7/alisp/README.md

 [1055]
 ```

-Since the recursive call is now in tail position, call flag `t` may be used to trigger TCO, which brings us back down to 7 times as slow.
+Since the recursive call is now in tail position; `:t` may be used to trigger TCO, which brings us back down to 7 times as slow.

 ```
   (func fibtail2 [n:Int a:Int b:Int] [Int]